gjvc/sbedecoder/README.md

 Versioning
 ----------

-sbedecoder supports the `sinceVersion` attribute of fields, enumerants, groups, ..., etc, and so it can decode older (e.g. archived) binary data so long as the schema has evolved correctly to maintain support for the old format
+tinysbe supports the `sinceVersion` attribute of fields, enumerants, groups, ..., etc, and so it can decode older (e.g. archived) binary data so long as the schema has evolved correctly to maintain support for the old format

 Performance
 -----------

-sbedecoder itself isn't optimized for performance however it can be adequate for simple backtesting scenarios amd post trade analytics.
+tinysbe itself isn't optimized for performance however it can be adequate for simple backtesting scenarios amd post trade analytics.
 Due to the amount of printing done by mdp_decoder.py, it can be quite slow to parse large pcap files.

 PyPy
 ----

-For improved performance (4 to 5x), sbedecoder will run under PyPy.
+For improved performance (4 to 5x), tinysbe will run under PyPy.
 Assuming your pypy install is in /opt:

     /opt/pypy/bin/pip install lxml
     /opt/pypy/bin/pip install dpkt